naadev/PrimeNumbers/README.md

 ```

 .* [PrimeNumberSteps.cs](https://github.com/naadev/PrimeNumbers/blob/main/PrimeNumbers/GherkinUnitTests/PrimeNumberSteps.cs)
-These are the step file.
-Here we link gherkin steps with specific technology.
-In this case we're working on C# hence we use Specflow to support Gherkin syntax and step binding
+These is the steps file.
+Here we link Gherkin steps with specific technology.
+In this case we are working on C# hence we use Specflow to support Gherkin syntax and step binding

 #### [Traditional Unit Test ](https://github.com/naadev/PrimeNumbers/tree/main/PrimeNumbers/TraditionalUnitTests)
 .* [PrimeNumberTests.cs](https://github.com/naadev/PrimeNumbers/blob/main/PrimeNumbers/TraditionalUnitTests/PrimeNumberTests.cs)
-This file hostes the same Unit Tests for TDD but created using a traditional way.
+This file  describes the same Unit Tests for TDD but created using a traditional way.

 In this case, in order to build a new test, we need to add a C# block.
 In this example, the name of the tests is self-descriptive:
 ```C#